Ceelog/phpdoc-en/src/book/uodbc.md

 The ODBC connection identifier, see <span class="function">odbc\_connect</span> for details.

-`qualifier`
+`catalog`
-The qualifier.
+The catalog ('qualifier' in ODBC 2 parlance).

-`owner`
+`schema`
-The owner.
-Accepts search patterns ('%' to match zero or more characters and '\_' to match a single character).
+The schema ('owner' in ODBC 2 parlance).
+This parameter accepts the following search patterns: *%* to match zero or more characters, and *\_* to match a single character.

 `name`
 The name.
-Accepts search patterns ('%' to match zero or more characters and '\_' to match a single character).
+This parameter accepts the following search patterns: *%* to match zero or more characters, and *\_* to match a single character.

 `types`
-If `table_type` is not an empty string, it must contain a list of comma-separated values for the types of interest; each value may be enclosed in single quotes (') or unquoted.
-For example, "'TABLE','VIEW'" or "TABLE, VIEW".
+If `table_type` is not an empty string, it must contain a list of comma-separated values for the types of interest; each value may be enclosed in single quotes (*'*) or unquoted.
+For example, *'TABLE','VIEW'* or *TABLE, VIEW*.
 If the data source does not support a specified table type, <span class="function">odbc\_tables</span> does not return any results for that type.

 ### Return Values